llesoil/research_graph/README.md

 Replace the server port, the server user and the server password by yours.

-If it works, the two webpages should respectively show the following graphs:
+If it works, the two webpages should respectively show the two following graphs:

 ![alt text](neovis_paper.png)

 ![alt text](neovis_kwords.png)

+Advantages:
+- It's nice to show on a website
+- You can identify the main areas of interest of a team

 Drawbacks:
 - A neo4j server should always run in background
 - The pages are slow to load, maybe we have to remove the old papers.
 - The design of neovis is not exactly the same as neo4j

+Todo:
-- for the moment, we have to update the graph manually (not automatic with every paper published in hal)
+- For the moment, we have to update the graph manually (not automatic with every paper published in hal)
+- Add some information about the team members?
+Add some team members that I don't know?
+- Polish the final results